nordeim/Account-Bookkeeping/create_database_schema (reference).md

     a.account_type,
     a.sub_type,
     CASE
-        WHEN at.is_debit_balance THEN -- Asset, Expense
+        WHEN a.account_type IN ('Asset', 'Expense') THEN
-            CASE WHEN ab.balance >= 0 THEN ab.balance ELSE 0 END
+            CASE WHEN ab.balance > 0 THEN ab.balance ELSE 0 END
-        ELSE -- Liability, Equity, Revenue
+        ELSE
             CASE WHEN ab.balance < 0 THEN -ab.balance ELSE 0 END
     END AS debit_balance,
     CASE
-        WHEN at.is_debit_balance THEN -- Asset, Expense
+        WHEN a.account_type IN ('Asset', 'Expense') THEN
             CASE WHEN ab.balance < 0 THEN -ab.balance ELSE 0 END
-        ELSE -- Liability, Equity, Revenue
+        ELSE
-            CASE WHEN ab.balance >= 0 THEN ab.balance ELSE 0 END
+            CASE WHEN ab.balance > 0 THEN ab.balance ELSE 0 END
     END AS credit_balance
 FROM
     accounting.accounts a
 JOIN
     accounting.account_balances ab ON a.id = ab.account_id
-JOIN
-    accounting.account_types at ON a.account_type = at.category
 WHERE
     a.is_active = TRUE
     AND ab.balance != 0;